 As you go through and set up your Offer, I want to give you a few tips that will help set you up for the most success:

 - Remember, this is Facebook and people aren’t necessarily in the shopping mindset.
 You’re more likely to get people to pay attention to and claim your Offer with a “soft” sell.
 Don’t get all used car salesman-y with your ad copy (no offense to used car salesmen, of course).

 - Test speaking directly to your Facebook fans.
 “Facebook-only special: 50% off your next coffee” or something like that.

 - You only have 90 characters for your ad copy so be as specific as possible.
 If your Offer is location-specific, for example, specify that.

 - Make sure the image you use catches attention, is relevant to your Offer and is easy to distinguish.

-How Is Your Offer Claimed?
+How Are Your Facebook Offers Claimed?

 If You Don’t Test, You’ll Hate Yourself Later

 Ever heard the saying, “find what works and keep doing it”?
 Finding what works comes from testing.
 And as with anything we do for our business, testing to see what works and what doesn’t work is key.
 Especially when that testing is inexpensive.
 From everything I have seen, Facebook Offers is an opportunity worth testing.
 If it doesn’t work for your business the first time, consider changing the offer or image or ad copy.
 You might even want to try running it on different days of the week to see if that helps.
 If it does work for you, though, awesome.
 You’ll have found another cost effective and efficient way to market your business to a targeted audience.

 I’d love to hear from you, have you tried Facebook Offers?
 If so, did they work for you?
 If you haven’t yet, why not?